 Scáthach later became a goddess of the dead leading those killed in battle to the land of eternal youth.
 (Tir –na- nog)

 CùChulainn went on to fight many brave battles and accomplish extraordinary deeds, including the great cattle raid at Cooley.
-Although described as “a dark, sad man but comely,” during battle he became frenzied and monstrous ( the ríastrad), which is the Celtic counterpart of a Viking berserker.
+Although described as “a dark, sad man but comely” during battle he became frenzied and monstrous ( the ríastrad), which is the Viking counterpart of a beserker.

 On the eve of the battle at Muirthemne it is said CùChulainn heard the harp of the bean sidhe Aiobhell, Her music is too beautiful for mortal ears, and so he knew then that his life was coming to an end.